tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 ### Toggle Button

 A toggle button triggers an action when clicked.
 A toggle button holds the concept of state.
 This means it can be toggled `on` and `off`.
 A toggle button gives the user visual feedback for its state through CSS styling.
-An example of this behaviour is the **Bold** button that becomes highlighted when the cursor is in a word with bold formatting.
+An example of this behavior is the **Bold** button that becomes highlighted when the cursor is in a word with bold formatting.

 #### Config Options